threefoldtech/info_grid/src/intro/grid3_howitworks.md

 Once the contract is in place, the 3Node diligently reports its resource consumption to the blockchain at regular intervals.
 As a result, the associated fees are automatically deducted from the user's account, ensuring a seamless and transparent billing process based on actual resource consumption.

 With the provisioning process, you have the power to effortlessly deploy the resources you need, thanks to the harmony between the blockchain, 3Nodes, and the Zero-OS operating system.
 Discover the full potential of resource deployment and embrace the convenience and flexibility of the ThreeFold Grid.

+Now that you have a clear understanding of how the ThreeFold ecosystem works, it's time to dive in and get started!
+Whether you're a user looking to leverage the power of the grid or a potential Farmer eager to contribute, you're now equipped with the knowledge to embark on your ThreeFold journey!